lithnet/access-manager-docs/docs/configuration/Configuring-Lithnet-LAPS-for-the-AMS-directory.md

-# Setting up Lithnet LAPS for the AMS directory
+# Setting the AMS directory for Lithnet LAPS clients
 When using the Lithnet Access Manager Agent (AMA) on devices that are not joined to an Active Directory (non-windows devices, Azure AD devices, and standalone Windows devices), the AMA stores passwords in the Access Manager Directory.

 ## Step 1: Enable the AMS directory